In most situations, inheriting a legacy is a good thing, but not in IT.

 • Better use of manpower/talent

 So, what options do you have when it comes to modernizing your legacy applications?
-Should you upgrade and maintain the systems with the same infrastructure or move on to the new infrastructure?
+Should you upgrade and maintain the systems with the same infrastructure or move on to new infrastructure?

 Let’s understand the difference.